- expertise:

 Who is this broker best suited for?

-CFDs are complex instruments with a high risk of losing money rapidly due to leverage.
-61% of retail CFD accounts lose money when trading CFD’s with this provider.
-You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
+Spread bets and CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
+60% of retail investor accounts lose money when trading spread bets and CFDs with this provider.
+You should consider whether you understand how spread bets and CFDs work and whether you can afford to take the high risk of losing your money.

 Pros & Cons